-The UC Center Sacramento announces its third annual Emerging Scholars Award for Excellence in Research and Public Policy.
+The UC Center Sacramento announces its fourth annual Emerging Scholars Award for Excellence in Research and Public Policy.
 The award will recognize excellence in graduate student research with a direct impact on public policy.
 The recipients of the Emerging Scholars … Continued

 To encourage a new generation of urban policy makers and promote early career research, Cities Alliance, IHC – Global Coalition for Inclusive Housing and Sustainable Cities, USAID, the Wilson Center, and the World Bank are co-sponsoring the 7th annual paper … Continued